County Durham: Businesses

 Phileas Fogg snacks are made by the United Biscuits subsidiary KP Snacks in Consett on the Number One Industrial Estate.
 Nearby CAV Aerospace make ice protection systems for aircraft.
 Thomas Swan, an international chemicals company, is in Crookhall.
 The Explorer Group, who own Elddis, make caravans at Delves.
-The LG Philips Displays cathode ray tube factory at Carrville, Durham was the second largest employer in the north east after Nissan, before the company went bankrupt in 2006.
+The LG Philips Displays cathode-ray tube factory at Carrville, Durham was the second largest employer in the north east after Nissan, before the company went bankrupt in 2006.
 Northumbrian Water is in Pity Me, Framwellgate Moor.
 Esh Group is a large construction company based south of Durham in Bowburn.
 Schmitz Cargobull UK is the UK's biggest trailer manufacturer, notably for refrigerated trailers, and is based at Harelaw near the Pontop Pike mast.

 Black & Decker and Electrolux had large factories at Spennymoor, but moved production overseas.
 Thorn Lighting of the Zumtobel Lighting Group are on the Green Lane Industrial Estate at Spennymoor.
 Since 2007 RF Micro Devices (RFMD) have made electronic wafers on the Heighington Lane Business Park at Newton Aycliffe, on the site formerly owned by Fujitsu.
 Slightly to the north, TKA Tallent make automotive axles and chassis components.
 Husqvarna-Flymo, formerly owned by Electrolux, are on the Aycliffe Industrial Estate, where the world's first hover mower was built in 1965.
 In West Auckland, Potters Europe make road reflectors.
 GlaxoSmithKline has a site at Barnard Castle that makes pharmaceuticals.

-NSK make ball bearings on the North West Industrial Estate at Peterlee, and GWA International subsidiary Gliderol UK build garage doors.
+NSK make ball bearings on the North West Industrial Estate at Peterlee, and GWA Group subsidiary Gliderol UK build garage doors.
 Mecaplast Group UK produce automotive components on the Low Hills Industrial Estate in Easington Village near Peterlee.
 Reckitt Benckiser make cough syrup and indigestion remedies at Shotton, near Peterlee until 2014.
 Walkers Crisps have a site north of Peterlee.